-- 2. Promote truth-telling and healing through First Peoples' stories - Lead: Executive Director, Content - 2.1 Implement the First Nations Strategy to reframe our relationships with First Nations people and communities. - 2.2 Reveal shared histories and new perspectives through engagement activities, with a particular focus on our unique collections.

-Activate Queensland places and spaces

-- Increase engagement with regional Queenslanders to provide free access to information, knowledge and learning - Lead: Executive Director, Experience - 3.1 Increase State Library's engagement with Queensland teachers and students. - 3.2 Drive online visits from regional Queensland through audience development, information services and through public libraries and Indigenous Knowledge Centres. - 4.
-Optimise our physical spaces and digital systems - Lead: Executive Director, Corporate Services - 4.1 Deliver purposeful, safe and secure digital systems which are accessible and provide enhanced cyber security and service delivery. - 4.2 Transform The Corner and optimise building spaces to meet future demand and deliver positive experiences for visitors.
+- 1. Promote truth-telling and healing through First Peoples' stories - 1.1 Implement the First Nations Strategy to reframe our relationships with First Nations people and communities. - 1.2 Reveal shared histories and new perspectives through engagement activities, with a particular focus on our unique collections. - 2.
+Increase engagement with regional Queenslanders to provide free access to information, knowledge and learning - 2.1 Increase State Library's engagement with Queensland teachers and students. - 2.2 Drive online visits from regional Queensland through audience development, information services and through public libraries and Indigenous Knowledge Centres.